-The state of Chiapas has a great wealth of terrestrial ecosystems.
-From the totality of its extension, at least 57% of its surface are forest areas (CONAFOR, 2016).
-According to data from the National Institute of Statistics and Geography in Mexico (2015), 95% of its population works in the agricultural sector, which is dedicated, mainly, to agriculture and small-scale grazing.
+The state of Chiapas has a great richness in terrestrial ecosystems.
+Of its entire extension, at least 57% of its surface are forest areas (CONAFOR, 2016).
+According to data from the National Institute of Statistics and Geography in Mexico (2015), 95% of its population works in the agricultural sector, which is predominantly dedicated to small-scale agriculture and grazing.

-Coffee is the main agricultural product of Chiapas and it´s the first state produce coffee at national level.
-Mexico is the tenth largest exporter of coffee worldwide (SAGARPA, 2016).
+Coffee is the agricultural product with the greatest presence in the fields of Chiapas and is the first national level as a coffee producing state.
+For its part, Mexico is the tenth largest coffee exporter worldwide (SAGARPA, 2016).

-The coffee is for the families of rural communities in the state of Chiapas, the the most important input in their sustenance.
-This is the reason why the Scolel'te program works with an agroforestry system for carbon sequestration, called Tropical Coffee with Timber Trees (AF-CAFÉ-TRO1).
+Coffee, for families in rural communities in the state of Chiapas, represents the most important input in their livelihood.
+That is why the Scolel'te program works with an agroforestry system for carbon capture, called Cafetal Mejorado Tropical (AF-CAFÉ-TRO1).

-This agroforestry system aims to take an advantage of all the spaces that are available in the coffee plantations, by planting trees of commercial value, such as: cedar and mahogany, fruit trees, other non-timber trees (as palms), in such a way to improve the shade for the coffee.
-In the short term, fruits and other non-timber products can be obtained, in the long term, timber for local use or sale.
-This agroforestry system contributes to improve the incomes and the food security of the families.
+This aims to take advantage of all the spaces that are in the coffee plantations, by planting trees of commercial value, such as cedar and mahogany, fruit trees, other non-timber trees (such as palms), in such a way that can improve shade for coffee cultivation.
+In the short term, fruits and other non-timber products can be obtained; in the long term, wood for local use and/or sale, which contributes to improving the income of participating families and their food security.

-The system is designed to be implemented at heights ranging from 600 meters to 1,700 meters from sea level.
-With this system, up to 39 tons of carbon per hectare can be captured, which means an extra income for the cultivation of a sustainable coffee.
+The system is designed to be implemented at heights ranging from 600 meters to 1,700 meters above sea level.
+With this system, up to 39 tons of carbon per hectare can be captured, which means extra income from growing sustainable coffee under shade.

-The sustainable coffee under shade is an important ally to stop deforestation and forest degradation, in addition to its contribution to conserve biodiversity.
-According to the Guide to Good Practices for Sustainable Coffee in Mexico, shade-grown coffee employs more than 70 different tree species.
+Sustainable shade-grown coffee is an important ally to curb deforestation and forest degradation, as well as contributing to conserving biodiversity.
+According to the Guide to Good Practices for Sustainable Coffee in Mexico, shade-grown coffee uses more than 70 different tree species.

-In addition, the guide points out that coffee plantations are varied (up to 500 species of useful flora), they contribute to pollination and conserve the fauna.
+In addition, he points out that coffee plantations are very varied (up to 500 species of useful flora), contribute to pollination and conserve fauna.
 The presence of bats is identified as an indicator of the contribution of the coffee plantation in the conservation of biodiversity.

-The Scolel'te Program works with 138 hectares under the system of Tropical Coffee with Timber Trees, in the regions of: Selva, Sierra Madre, Ocote, Chol and Tseltal.
-It collaborates with 31 communities that cultivate coffee for consumption and commercialization.
-Four of these communities in the Selva Region are members of the association SPOSEL (Society of Organic Producers of the Lacandona Forest) for the trade of organic shade-grown coffee, certified and under the fair trade scheme; as well as, three other communities of the Sierra Madre that sell organic coffee in the local market.
+The Scolel'te Program works with 138 hectares, under the Tropical Improved Coffee Plantation system, in the regions of: Selva, Sierra Madre, Ocote, Chol and Tseltal.
+We collaborate with a total of 31 communities that grow parchment coffee for consumption and sale.
+Four of these communities in the Selva region are part of the Social Solidarity Society SPOSEL (Society of Organic Producers of the Lacandon Jungle) for the trade of certified organic shade-grown coffee under the fair trade scheme; as well as three other communities in the Sierra Madre sell organic coffee.

-The potential sales and incomes with parchment coffee for these communities ranges around $230 per hectare cultivated.
-This, together with payments for carbon sequestration, contribute to diversify the sources of incomes for the rural families participating in the Scolel'te Program.
+The sales potential for parchment coffee for these communities ranges from approximately $230 dollars per cultivated hectare.
+This, together with payments for carbon capture, contribute to diversifying the sources of income of families in rural communities that participate in the Scolel'te Program.